MahmoudAdel9/pizza-react-app/README.md

 # Pizza React App (Jonas's React Coures)

-The Pizza React App is a web application developed using React.js, Hooks, Redux, React Router, and Tailwind CSS for styling.
+Pizza React App is a web application developed using React.js, Hooks, Redux, React Router, and Tailwind CSS for styling.
 It provides a user-friendly interface for ordering pizzas online.
 This README will guide you through the project.

 ## live server